Meghan Markle Debuts New Half-Up, Half-Down Hairstyle In Video Call For Smart Works Charity

 It was not noted if the Duchess did her hair on her own or if she has others assisting her with her tresses and makeup for official appearances.

 During the call, the former Meghan Markle spoke with a young woman prepping for a job interview and offered some words of encouragement.
-She noted it was an honor to meet and learn with the women who are benefitting from the work of the organization.
-She also applauded Smart Works for continuing to serve the community during this difficult period of time.
+She noted it was an honor to meet and learn with the women who are benefiting from the work of the organization.
+She also applauded Smart Works for continuing to serve the community during this difficult period.

 Fans of the Duchess of Sussex loved the chance to hear her inspirational words and admire her new look.
 They shared their feelings in the comments section of the post.